 Do your homework.
 Find out the professional certification and academic degrees of the specialists you are looking into.
 If possible, talk to former patients and clients, and find out what their experience was.

 Feel at ease.
-Feeling comfortable with the specialist is an important part of picking someone right to evaluate you.
+Feeling comfortable with the specialist is an important part of choosing the right person to evaluate you.
 Try to be yourself, ask questions, and be honest with the professional.
-You may need to speak with a few specialists before choosing the person that is best for you.
+You may need to speak with a few specialists before finding the person who is best for you.

 Check price and insurance.
 Find out how much the specialist will charge and if your health insurance will cover part or all of the ADHD evaluation.
 Some insurance policies cover evaluation for ADHD from one kind of specialist, but not from another.

 Many people only learn that they have ADHD when they become adults.
 Some find out after their children receive the diagnosis.
-As they become educated about the condition, they realize that they also have it.
+As they become educated about the condition, they also realize that they have it.
 For others, the symptoms finally outpace their coping skills, causing significant enough problems in their daily life that they seek help.
 If you recognize the signs and symptoms of ADHD in yourself, schedule a visit with a mental health professional for an assessment.
-Once you make that important appointment, being somewhat nervous about it is normal.
+Once you make that initial appointment, feeling somewhat nervous about it is normal.

 If you know what to expect, the process for evaluating ADHD isn't confusing or scary.
 Many professionals will start by asking you to fill out and return questionnaires before an evaluation.
 You'll probably be asked to name someone close to you who will also take part in some of the evaluation.
 To determine if you have ADHD, you can expect the specialist conducting the evaluation to do any or all of the following: